datalad/datalad-osf/docs/source/intro.rst

 The Open Science Framework
 --------------------------

-The Open Science Framework (OSF_), developed and maintained by the Center for Open Science (COS), is a tool that promotes open, centralized workflows by enabling capture of different aspects and products of the research lifecycle, including developing a research idea, designing a study, storing and analyzing collected data, and writing and publishing reports or papers.
+The Open Science Framework (OSF_), developed and maintained by the Center for Open Science (COS), is a tool that promotes open, centralized workflows by enabling capture of different aspects and products of the research life-cycle, including developing a research idea, designing a study, storing and analyzing collected data, and writing and publishing reports or papers.
 In the scientific community, it is commonly used for registered reports, as a preprint server, and for study archival and data sharing.
 In order to use the OSF, a free registration is required.